-As you dive into this post, keep in mind that what I describe below is what the kids (and us adults) wear for outdoor play in the winter– meaning when we go to the park in the colder months or set out to do a FULLY outdoor activity.
-If we will be spending time both inside and outside (rare these days, given COVID) the considerations are different as both my kids run hot and can overheat VERY quickly.
-The easiest way for me to think about layers for inside/outdoor play is as building outfits on top of each other so we don’t look crazy as we take stuff off.
+As you dive into this post, keep in mind that what I describe below is what the kids (and us adults) wear for outdoor play in the winter– meaning when we go to the park in the colder months or set out to do a FULLY outdoor activity like skiing or ice skating.
+If we will be spending time both inside and outside the considerations are different as both my kids run hot and can overheat quickly.
+The easiest way for me to think about layers for inside/outdoor winter outings (school included) is as building outfits on top of each other so we don’t look crazy as we take stuff off.
 This post talks a little more about this.

 First things first: base layers

 Base layers are the start to any functional winter outfit.
 The key with base layers is to ensure they are made of fabric that will “wick” moisture away, meaning move sweat off your body as you heat up playing or just moving your body outdoors.
 Base layers should lay flat against your skin so they are able to work their wicking magic.
 For this same reason, they should fit snug so base laters are about the only thing I do not size up when purchasing for the kids.